Skip to content

 Calculate the reorder point for one SKU or location.

-Use real usage, real supplier lead time, and the safety stock you are willing to carry.
-The result is a review threshold, not an automatic purchase order.
+Enter your daily usage, your supplier's lead time, and the safety stock you carry.
+The result is the level where you should review a reorder, not an order that sends itself.

 Example